Kevin Hamilton entered his second season at the helm of NYIT men's basketball in 2017-18, adding to an already impressive résumé.

-Hamilton's basketball background ranges from the collegiate to the national level.
-The Iona College Hall of Famer joined the Gaels in 1976 after a successful career at North Babylon High School.
-In his four seasons at Iona, Hamilton helped guide the Gaels to an impressive 84-31 overall record as well as Iona’s first two NCAA Tournament appearances.
+The Iona College Hall of Famer joined the Gaels in 1976 after a successful prep career at North Babylon High School.
+In four seasons at Iona, where he played for the inspirational Jim Valvano, Hamilton helped guide the Gaels to an impressive 84-31 record and the program’s first two NCAA Tournament appearances.

-Upon graduation, Hamilton was chosen in the fourth round of the 1980 NBA Draft by the Boston Celtics, but suffered a career-ending injury in preseason.
-Since concluding his playing days, Hamilton has ventured into several careers including his current position as an AAU Director and international scout as well as a 16-year stint with the Xerox Corporation.
-He also has experience speaking to organizations on team building and player development while still finding time to return to Iona to be a part of the broadcast for ESPN and Iona College TV/radio.
+Since concluding his playing days, Hamilton has ventured into several careers, including as an AAU Director and international scout.
+He also enjoyed a 16-year stint with the Xerox Corporation.
+Hamilton has experience speaking to organizations regarding team-building and player development.
+He also served as part of the broadcast team for ESPN and Iona College TV/radio.

-Hamilton graduated from Iona in 1980 with a bachelor of business in business administration with a concentration in marketing and statistics.
-He’s also completed leadership training, including the Executive Leadership Class from IBM and the Six Sigma Black Belt certification.
+Hamilton graduated from Iona in 1980 with a bachelor of business in business administration and a concentration in marketing and statistics.
+He also has completed leadership training, including the Executive Leadership Class from IBM and the Six Sigma Black Belt certification.

 Hamilton has already leveraged his relationships to send NYIT graduates to the professional ranks.
 That includes 2016-17 Division II leading rebounder Jon Feiler, who is now playing professionally in Malta.